OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-25.md

 ## 2 Kings 25:22

-Now as for the people who were left in the land of Judah,
+As for the people who were left in the land of Judah,
-whom Nebuchadnezzar king of Babylon had left,
+whom Nebuchadnezzar, king of Babylon, had left,
 he appointed Gedaliah the son of Ahikam, the son of Shaphan, over them.

 ## 2 Kings 25:23

 When all the captains of the forces, they and their men, heard
-that the king of Babylon had appointed Gedaliah governor,
+that the king of Babylon had appointed Gedaliah as governor,
 they came to Gedaliah at Mizpah,
 namely Ishmael the son of Nethaniah,
 Johanan the son of Kareah,